fastenhealth/policy/source/sections/19-employees_policy.md

 ##  19.3 Issue Escalation

-Luma workforce members are to escalate issues using the procedures outlined in the Employee Handbook.
-Issues that are brought to the Escalation Team are assigned an owner.
+Luma workforce members are to escalate issues using the procedures outlined in the Employee Handbook, and can do so via an [anonymous form](https://forms.gle/8ZTWwTSdYwyq5wws5).
+Issues that are raised are brought to the Escalation Team and assigned an owner.
 The membership of the Escalation Team is maintained by the Chief Executive Officer.
-The eomployee can do so via an anonymous form: https://forms.gle/8ZTWwTSdYwyq5wws5

 Security incidents, particularly those involving ePHI, are handled using the process described in [§11.2](#11.2-incident-management-policies).
 If the incident involves a breach of ePHI, the Security Officer will manage the incident using the process described in [§12.2](#12.2-Luma-breach-policy).
 Refer to [§11.2](#11.2-incident-management-policies) for a list of sample items that can trigger Luma's incident response procedures; if you are unsure whether the issue is a security incident, contact the Security Officer immediately.